 If only one mesh STA has the Connected to AS field set to 1, that STA shall act as the IEEE 802.1X authenticator and the other STA shall act as the IEEE 802.1X supplicant;

-If both mesh STAs have the Connected to AS field set to 1, then the mesh STA with the higher MAC address shall act as the IEEE 802.1X authenticator and the other mesh STA will act as the 802.1X IEEE supplicant.
+If both mesh STAs have the Connected to AS field set to 1, then the mesh STA with the higher MAC address shall act as the IEEE 802.1X authenticator and the other mesh STA will act as the 802.1X IEEE supplicant (see 8.5.1 (Key hierarchy) for MAC comparison).

-If IEEE 802.1X authentication fails the peering establishment procedure shall be terminated and the peering established above shall be closed.
-Otherwise, the peering established above shall be closed and a mesh PMKSA shall be created using the PMK that resulted from successful IEEE 802.1X authentication.
+If IEEE 802.1X authentication fails, the peering establishment procedure shall be terminated and the peering established between the two mesh STAs shall be closed.
+Otherwise, the peering established between the two mesh STAs shall be closed and a mesh PMKSA shall be created using the PMK that resulted from the successful IEEE 802.1X authentication.

 Modify section 11C.3.3.1 as indicated: